xiedong2000/PDF-RAG-Assistant/README.md

 the most relevant document for a question using cosine similarity, and uses an OpenAI model to generate an answer based on that context.

+### PDF Document Assistant

+`pdf_rag_assistant.py` demonstrates a Retrieval-Augmented Generation (RAG) pipeline that can answer questions about a PDF document.

+The script:
+1. Extracts text from a PDF
+2. Splits the document into chunks
+3. Generates embeddings for each chunk
+4. Finds the most relevant context using cosine similarity
+5. Uses an LLM to generate an answer based on the retrieved context

 #### How to Run
 1. Ensure you have your **OpenAI API key** set as an environment variable (`OPENAI_API_KEY`)
 2. **Install Python 3.8+ and pip**